What is the tax deduction for donations of my company stock?

 For public companies with an active market in their stock, the fair market value is the average between the high and the low stock prices on the delivery date, unless the stock is still subject to resale and transfer restrictions.
-For the stock of pre-IPO companies, you need a valuation by appraisal or some other reasonable valuation method (see IRS Revenue Ruling 59-60, which lists valuation factors and explains that no general formula can be used in every private company situation).
+For the stock of pre-IPO companies, you need a valuation by appraisal or some other reasonable valuation method.
+(See an AICPA guide on valuation of private company stock issued as compensation, along with IRS Revenue Ruling 59-60, which lists valuation factors and explains that no general formula can be used in every private company situation.)
 The delivery date is when the stock is valued and determines the deduction year.

 If the sale of the appreciated shares would have triggered long-term capital gains, your deduction is up to 30% of your adjusted gross income (20% for family foundations), and you can carry forward amounts over this for five years.
 This 30% income limit for contributions of appreciated securities was not changed by the Tax Cuts & Jobs Act.
 It only increased (from 50% to 60%) the income limit for charitable contributions of cash to public charities.
 The tax treatment of gifting stock to donor-advised funds is similar to that of donating stock to qualified public charities.